jeanpolbac/BabyInsight-Backend/README.md

 While this project has tested my patience and resilience, it has also reaffirmed my commitment to pursuing a career in software engineering.
 It's not just a job; it's a vocation that brings me joy and satisfaction.

 As I navigate the ever-evolving landscape of technology and development, I carry with me the valuable experiences and lessons learned during this Capstone project.
 It's a reminder that even in the face of challenges, my passion for this field remains unwavering.

 ---

+## Future Enhancements
+### Medication Logger
+- Allow users to log medication details for each child.
+- Include medication name, dosage, frequency, and any special instructions.
+- Option to upload a picture of the medication or prescription for reference.

+### Reminders to Refill
+- Send notifications to users when it's time to refill a medication.
+- Option to set custom reminder dates.
+- Integrate with calendar apps for seamless reminders.

+### Medication Interaction Checker
+- Implement a feature that identifies any potential issues between medications that a child might be taking.
+- Display warnings for potentially harmful interactions.
+- Option to consult a healthcare professional through the app.

+### RxNorm API Integration
+- Connect to the RxNorm API to retrieve a list of all medications.
+- Implement auto-complete suggestions when logging a new medication.
+- Provide additional information about each medication such as side-effects, generic alternatives, etc.

+---